What are your full names? When, where and how did you meet?

 What entertainment did you choose?

-During the drinks reception we had Trio Vivo (violin, cello and piano) who played a mixture of classical music, movie themes and chart hits.
+During the drinks reception we had Trio Vivo (violin, cello and piano).
+They played a mixture of classical music, movie themes and chart hits.
 We also had Spoolfrog videographer from Bristol.
 They specialise in marry-oke and asked each of our guests to sing a line.
-(Sounds cheesy, Mark was a bit apprehensive prior to the wedding, but everyone loved it, people kept looking for him to try to perform another line!)
-The editing is the best you could possibly get and when the video arrive it actually looked like my guests were singing the tune and also just having fun.
+Sounds cheesy, Mark was a bit apprehensive prior to the wedding, but everyone loved it!
+People kept looking for him to try to perform another line

 After the cocktail hour, a jazz duo played.